Home Recipes Ingredients Search Appetizer Breakfast Pastry Cake Desserts Main Course Side Dish About Contact

 Instructions

-2. Melt the butter and chocolate together until smooth.
+2. Melt the butter and chocolate together until smooth, then let cool slightly.

-3. Whip eggs, yolks and sugar with vanilla, salt, and sugar until slightly foamy.
+3. Whip the eggs, yolks and sugar with the vanilla and salt until pale and slightly foamy.

-6. Divide the mixture into ramekins, and bake for 10-12 minutes.
+6. Divide the mixture into the ramekins and bake for 10-12 minutes, until the edges are set and the center still wobbles.

 Tips & notes